President Trump Slaps China With More Tariffs Amidst Trade Negotiations

-President Trump announced late yesterday that the United States is going to impose a ten percent tariff on $300 billion of Chinese goods starting September 1.
+President Trump announced late yesterday that the United States is going to impose a 10 percent tariff on $300 billion of Chinese goods starting September 1.
 The announcement comes after “constructive” trade talks between the U.S. and China took place in Shanghai this week, per CNBC.

 In his tweets, President Trump explained that though he and his team believed that the two countries had an established trade agreement “months ago,” China allegedly reneged on the terms.
-Some examples given by Mr. Trump include the fact that China did not purchase American agricultural products as promised, nor did China stop the sale of fentanyl to the United States.
+Some examples given by Mr. Trump include the fact that China did not purchase American agricultural products as promised nor did China stop the sale of fentanyl to the United States.

-The former has been a huge source of contention for the president, as it is one the United States’s biggest industries.
-However, the latter is likely important for Trump as well, as fentanyl is helping spur the tragic opioid crisis in the Untied States.
+The former has been a huge source of contention for the president, as it is one the United States’ biggest industries.
+However, the latter is likely important for Trump as well, as fentanyl is helping spur the tragic opioid crisis in the United States.
 In addition to costing the government billions, the crisis has also hit hard the states that Trump hopes to win in the upcoming 2020 presidential election.

 “Trade talks are continuing, and during the talks the U.S. will start, on September 1st, putting a small additional Tariff of 10% on the remaining 300 Billion Dollars of goods and products coming from China into our Country,” wrote Trump in a tweet.